-Dynamic Range Control: The Yamaha RX-V375 employs two Dynamic Range Control functions.
+Dynamic Range Control: The Yamaha RX-V377 employs two Dynamic Range Control functions.

-Bass Management: The Yamaha RX-V375 AV receiver provides the following Bass Management settings.
+Bass Management: The Yamaha RX-V377 AV receiver provides the following Bass Management settings.

-Volume Setup: The Yamaha RX-V375 allows you to customize the receiver's volume levels.
+Volume Setup: The Yamaha RX-V377 allows you to customize the receiver's volume levels.

-Audio Inputs/Outputs: The Yamaha RX-V375 offers a variety of analog and digital audio inputs/outputs.
+Audio Inputs/Outputs: The Yamaha RX-V377 offers a variety of analog and digital audio inputs/outputs.

-Analog Video: The RX-V375 AV receiver offers both composite and component analog video jacks.
+Analog Video: The RX-V377 AV receiver offers both composite and component analog video jacks.

 Background Video: The Background Video feature allows you to watch a video source while listening to a different audio source.
-With the RX-V375, you can select any video input, and listen to AM/FM radio or select songs from a USB device at the same time.
+With the RX-V377, you can select any video input (HDMI or analog) and listen to AM/FM radio, select songs from a USB device, or listen to music from the Aux input at the same time.

-USB Port: This AV receiver is equipped with a front-panel USB (type-A) port that allows you to enjoy WAV (PCM format only), MP3, WMA, and AAC music files from a USB mass storage class memory device; such as your Android smartphone, portable MP3 player or USB thumbdrive (not compatible with USB HDDs).
-This unit can recognize sampling frequencies of up to 48 kHz on a compatible USB storage device.
-Your USB mass storage class device must be formatted in FAT 16 or FAT32 .
+USB Port: This AV receiver is equipped with a front-panel USB (type-A) port that allows you to enjoy WAV (PCM format only), MP3, WMA, and AAC music files from a USB mass storage class memory device; such as your Android smartphone (Froyo/Gingerbread OS only), portable MP3 player, or USB thumbdrive.
+This unit can recognize sampling frequencies of up to 48 kHz on a compatible USB storage device formatted in FAT 16 or FAT32 .
 You can use the receiver's on-screen menu (via HDMI) and remote control to navigate your stored music files on your connected USB memory device.
-USB portable audio players that can be charged via USB will be charged when plugged into the AV receiver's USB port (5V/1A); even in standby mode.
+USB portable audio devices that can be charged via USB will be charged when plugged into the AV receiver's USB port (5V/1A); even in standby mode.

-iPod/iPhone Direct: The USB (type-A) port on the front-panel provides convenient connection for your iPod/iPhone so you can listen to your stored music and music apps through the Yamaha AV receiver.
-The iPod/iPhone USB digital connection means that the digital audio signal from your iPod/iPhone is transmitted directly to the system, minimizing noise interference and allowing use of the receiver's DAC, not the DAC in your iPod/iPhone.
-This results in more precise sound reproduction.
-You can navigate your iPod/iPhone's music via the receiver's on-screen menu (via HDMI) and remote control, or continue to use your iPod/iPhone's clickwheel or touchscreen.
+iPod/iPhone Connectivity: The front-panel USB port provides convenient connection for your iPod, iPhone, or iPad so you can listen to your stored music and music apps through the Yamaha AV receiver.
+By simply connecting your Apple device's Lightning- or Dock-cable to the receiver's front-panel USB input, the digital audio signal from your device is transmitted directly to the system, minimizing noise interference and allowing use of the receiver's DAC; not the DAC in your iPod/iPhone/iPad.
+The results is more precise sound reproduction.
+You can navigate your iPod/iPhone's music via the receiver's on-screen menu (via HDMI) and remote control, or continue to use your Apple device's clickwheel or touchscreen.
 You can browse your iPod/iPhone's stored music content via Playlist, Artist, Album, Song, Genre, or Composer.
-You can also control Repeat & Shuffle functions.
-Basic playback functions (such as Play/Pause, Previous/Next Track) for music apps can also be controlled by the AV receiver's remote.
+You can also control basic playback functions of stored music and music apps; such as Play/Pause, Previous/Next Track, Fast Forward/Rewind, and Repeat/Random functions.
 Song/artist information from stored music and music apps on your iPod/iPhone will display on your connected TV (via HDMI) or the unit's front-panel display.
 Your iPod/iPhone's battery will be charged while connected to the receiver (max.
 1A).
-Using the Lightning- or Dock-cable that came with your Apple device to connect directly to the Yamaha AV receiver, iPod/iPhone compatibility is as follows (as of 9/24/2013):
+Using the Lightning- or Dock-cable that came with your Apple device to connect directly to the Yamaha AV receiver, iPod/iPhone compatibility is as follows (as of 1/15/2015):